 - Parallel runways, take note of the wind and see if turbulence could be blown to your runway

-Reports as PIREPs, SIGMETs and AIRMET provide us with information about icing areas.
-If you encounter ice while flying act immediately!
+Reports as PIREPs, SIGMETs and AIRMET provide us with information about icing sensitive areas.
+If you encounter ice during the flight act immediately!
 Remove yourself from the scene, with airplane, before disaster strikes.
 Ice on the propeller, airframe and or induction system creates severe hazards when an airplane is not equipped to do something about it.
 Better yet, is to obtain current in-flight weather updates.

 Aircraft icing manifests itself in different forms:

 - Clear ice: very dangerous.
 Its heavy, glassy, adds weight and almost not detectable because its clear.